-An extremely popular event that attracts thousands of off-road enthusiasts, the 39th edition of the Chequamegon MTB Festival takes place in the big woods of northwestern Wisconsin.
-The event is produced by Life Time Events and is part of the just announced Life Time Grand Prix Series.
-This revered off-road experience doesn’t end with the races.
-Friends and family gather for a weekend of live music, craft beer, and savory food truck eats.
-This year’s event features a restructured course, a pro-style start, and a little-loggers race.
+An extremely popular event that attracts thousands of off-road enthusiasts, the 40th edition of the Chequamegon MTB Festival takes place in the big woods of northwestern Wisconsin.
+The event is produced by Life Time Events and is part of the prestigious Life Time Grand Prix Series – here at Strambecco, we consider it to be one of the Best Mountain Bike Events in the Midwest.

-Chequamegon MTB Festival will be part of the inaugural Life Time Grand Prix!
-The series feature 6 of the most iconic cycling events and the best cyclists in off-road cycling.
+Chequamegon MTB Festival will be stop #5 of the Life Time Grand Prix Series.
+The series features 7 of the most iconic cycling events and the best cyclists in off-road cycling.
 The challenge combines mountain biking and gravel riding disciplines.
-The events are all around the country, including the Sea Otter Classic, UNBOUND Gravel, Crusher in the Tushar, Leadville Trail 100 MTB, and Big Sugar Gravel.
-The biggest prize purse in U.S. cycling, $250,000, will be split evenly between men and women.
-Each series event will be streamed live and on-demand on FloBikes, part of the FloSports network.
+The events are all around the country, including the Sea Otter Classic, UNBOUND Gravel, Crusher in the Tushar, Leadville Trail 100 MTB, Big Sugar Gravel, and Rad Dirt Fest.
+All of them are considered to be some of the best events across the country, from the Best Gravel Cycling Event in Colorado and the Rockies, to California, the Southwest, the Midwest, and the South Central regions.
+The biggest prize purse in U.S. cycling, $250,000, will be split evenly between men and women, and each event will be streamed live and on-demand on FloBikes.